scopeusc/scope-s18/lesson-4/README.md

 ```javascript
 npm install --save mongoose
 ```
-Navigate inside of `app.js` and import mongoose.
+Navigate inside of `app.js` and import mongoose somewhere near the top of your code.
 ```javascript
 const mongoose = require('mongoose');
 ```